 Article 3 – Website content

-All brands, images, texts, comments, illustrations (animated) images, video images, sounds and all the technical applications that can be used to operate this website and more generally all the components used on this website, are protected by the laws on intellectual property.
-Any reproduction, repetition, use or modification, by any means whatsoever, of all or just part of it, including technical applications, without the prior written permission of the controller, is strictly prohibited.
-The fact that the controller may not take immediate action against any infringement, cannot be considered as a tacit consent, nor of a waiver of any right to prosecute the infringing party.
+All brands, images, texts, comments, illustrations (animated) images, video images, sounds, and all the technical applications that can be used to operate this website, and more generally all the components used on this website, are protected by the laws on intellectual property.
+Any reproduction, repetition, use, or modification, by any means whatsoever, of all or just part of it, including technical applications, without the prior written permission of the controller, is strictly prohibited.
+The fact that the controller may not take immediate action against any infringement, cannot be considered as tacit consent, nor of a waiver of any right to prosecute the infringing party.

 Article 4 – Management of the website

 For the purpose of proper management of the site, the controller may at any time: